-Writers Guild of America spokeswoman Cheryl Rhoden declined to say if the extension indicated progress had been made.
+Writers Guild of America spokeswoman Cheryl Rhoden declined to say if the extension indicated progress had been made during discussions on Friday.

 The writers are demanding increased TV and movie residual payments and ``creative rights″ intended to give them more prestige and control of projects.

 Both sides have acknowledged that a prolonged strike could be devastating.
 Besides driving some film production to Canada, industry observers estimate it could cost Los Angeles County as much as $2 billion a month in lost business.